wp-plugins/twitter-widget-with-styling/readme.txt

 == Description ==

-A Twitter widget that is easy to configure and easy to style.
-It uses the Embedded Timeline widget of Twitter.com.
+A Twitter Widget that is easy to configure and easy to style.
+It uses the Embedded Timeline Widget of Twitter.com.
 You can have it load an extra stylesheet, where you can style the layout of the widget.

 = Languages =